Skip to main content

 Follow the links below for speaker information at each session.

 Sept.
-13 - Session 1: What is a Clinical Trial & Patient Perspective
+13 - Session 1: Planning for Your Trial

 Sept.
-20 - Session 2: Audit Ready Trials & Lessons Learned
+20 - Session 2: People and Principles

 Kathleen Quinn